Wake-up-Freeman/OLD-ODISEO/docs/learn/glossary.md

 ## Market swap

 A swap in Daodiseo Station that uses the Daodiseo protocol's market function.
-Market swaps occur between Daodiseo stablecoin denominations or between Daodiseo and Luna.
+Market swaps occur between Daodiseo stablecoin denominations or between Daodiseo and Odis.
 Market swaps spend [gas](#fees) and incur either a [Tobin tax](#fees) or a [Spread fee](#fees).

 **Examples**
 - Swapping UST for KRT in Daodiseo Station will charge a Tobin tax and gas fees.
-- Swapping Luna for UST in Daodiseo Station will charge a spread fee and gas fees.
+- Swapping Odis for UST in Daodiseo Station will charge a spread fee and gas fees.

 To learn how to use the market swap feature in Daodiseo station, visit [how to use Daodiseo Station](./daodiseo-station/swap.md).